 The initial symptoms of carpal tunnel syndrome are hand numbness, tingling, and burning.
-Initially the symptoms occur intermittently and worst at night time while the patient is sleeping.
+Initially the symptoms occur intermittently and worse at night when the patient is sleeping.
 The tingling often wakes up the patient, and they have to shake their hands to get rid of it.
-As the disease progresses the frequency and the intensity of the tingling and burning increases, eventually the symptoms become constant and severe.
-As the carpal tunnel syndrome gets worst the patient can develop symptoms of weakness and paralysis of the fingers and the hands.
+As the disease progresses the frequency and the intensity of the tingling and burning increases, eventually the symptoms can become constant and severe.
+As the carpal tunnel syndrome gets worse, the patient can develop weakness and paralysis of the fingers and the hands.

 Carpal tunnel syndrome is caused by compression of the Median nerve as it passes through a tunnel in the wrist called the carpal tunnel.
 The Median nerve supplies the first three fingers of the hand, the thumb, index finger, and the middle finger.
 The Median nerve has two types of nerves bundled inside it.
 It has sensory nerves that sense information in the skin, and there are motor nerves that are used to move the muscles.

 When the sensory nerves are injured, it causes numbness, tingling, or burning.
 If the motor nerves are injured it causes weakness and paralysis of the muscles.

 Carpal tunnel syndrome occurs when the carpal tunnel becomes tighter and compresses the Median nerve.
 The tightening of the tunnel is associated with repetitive bending and straightening of the wrist which could occur in people that use the computer frequently, excessive texting, use of the cash register, or any activity that involves repetitive motion at the wrist.
 It is also associated with certain conditions like hypothyroidism, rheumatoid arthritis, diabetes, and pregnancy.